mitmedialab/sherlock-project/README.md

 ### Making predictions for new dataset
 To use the pretrained model for generating predictions for a new dataset, features can be extracted using the `features.preprocessing` module.
-Please note that extracting features can take quite long due to the unoptimized code.
 With the resulting feature vectors, the pretrained Sherlock model can be deployed on the dataset.

 To retrain Sherlock, you are currently restricted to using 78 classes to comply with the original model architecture.
 The code of the neural network behind Sherlock will be added soon.